scorpionjacky/linux-kernel/boot/multiboot_2.md

     hlt
 ```

-You should see a green OKAY on the screen.
+You should see a green `OKAY` on the screen.
 Some notes on this last step:

-As the CPU expects 64-bit instructions now, we use bits 64
+- As the CPU expects 64-bit instructions now, we use `bits 64`
-We can now use the extended registers.
-Instead of the 32-bit eax, ebx, etc. we now have the 64-bit rax, rbx, …
+- We can now use the extended registers.
+Instead of the 32-bit `eax`, `ebx`, etc. we now have the 64-bit `rax`, `rbx`, …
-and we can write these 64-bit registers directly to memory using mov qword (quad word)
+- and we can write these 64-bit registers directly to memory using `mov qword` (quad word)

-Congratulations!
+*Congratulations*!
 You have successfully wrestled through this CPU configuration and compatibility mode mess :).

 🔗One Last Thing

-Above, we reloaded the code segment register cs with the new GDT offset.
-However, the data segment registers ss, ds, es, fs, and gs still contain the data segment offsets of the old GDT.
+Above, we reloaded the code segment register `cs` with the new GDT offset.
+However, the data segment registers `ss`, `ds`, `es`, `fs`, and `gs` still contain the data segment offsets of the old GDT.
 This isn't necessarily bad, since they're ignored by almost all instructions in 64-bit mode.
-However, there are a few instructions that expect a valid data segment descriptor or the null descriptor in those registers.
-An example is the the iretq instruction that we'll need in the Returning from Exceptions post.
+However, there are a few instructions that expect a valid data segment descriptor or *the null descriptor* in those registers.
+An example is the the [`iretq`](https://os.phil-opp.com/returning-from-exceptions/#the-iretq-instruction) instruction that we'll need in the [*Returning from Exceptions*](https://os.phil-opp.com/returning-from-exceptions/) post.

 To avoid future problems, we reload all data segment registers with null: